mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Arla Un posed a technical challenge to the conservative Vilani that they chose to pass up.
-It was deemed better to go after the ‘low-hanging fruit’ than to brave the dangers of a half-molten planet.
+It was deemed better to go after the 'low-hanging fruit' than to brave the dangers of a half-molten planet.
 The system was left uninhabited until the Rule of Man and even then, only survey outposts were established on the world.
 Only